istio/istio/README.md

    other over the network provided by the underlying platform.

-* **Mixer** - Central component that is leveraged by the proxies and microservices enforce policies such as ACLs, rate limits, quotas, authentication, request tracing and telemetry collection.
+* **Mixer** - Central component that is leveraged by the proxies and microservices to enforce policies such as ACLs, rate limits, quotas, authentication, request tracing and telemetry collection.

 * **Manager** - A component responsible for configuring the